xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

 Make Medium Mag Montage Maps
 ----------------------------

+- select K2 camera from Camera Control Setup (from now on)
 - add a polygon (a mesh) in LMM map
 - add points for good meshes at center
 - add one landmarker such as a dirt point in LMM map